Mediterranean Diet Grocery and Shopping List

 Whole grains contain fiber that slows digestion and keeps your stomach fuller for longer.
 Moreover, fiber also helps maintain blood sugar control.

 Whole grains retain nutrients such as magnesium, potassium, and antioxidants.
 As a result, they help maintain blood sugar and blood pressure over time.
+Regular consumption of whole grains is linked to a lower risk of chronic diseases such as diabetes and cardiovascular disease.
+Whole grains also help reduce risk factors like high blood pressure and high cholesterol, which are associated with chronic disease prevention.

 Whole grain kernels have all three essential parts—bran, endosperm, and germ, but refined grains only have the endosperm.
 Each of the three components provides nutrients.